twallema/pySODM/docs/enzyme_kinetics.md

 # A model for the enzymatic esterification of D-glucose and Lauric acid in a continuous-flow reactor

 This tutorial is based on: Tijs W. Alleman.
 (2019).
-Model-Based Analysis of Enzymatic Reactions in Continuous Flow Reactors (unpublished master's thesis).
+Model-Based Analysis of Enzymatic Reactions in Continuous Flow Reactors (master dissertation).
 Ghent University, Ghent, BE.

 ## Introduction